Skip to content

 df_matched_alert_upgrade_members List of all matching alert upgrade notification member information when selected to send by members

-df_matched_alert_member_groups All matching member group names when selected to send by members
+df_matched_alert_member_groups List of all matching member group names when selected to send by members

-df_charts Chart information appended when charts are added in the monitor configuration and this alert event needs to send messages
+df_charts Chart information appended when charts are added in the monitor configuration and this alert event needs to send a message

 df_is_silent Whether the event is muted, value is string "true" / "false"

-df_sent_target_types List of non-redundant alert notification object types sent for this event
+df_sent_target_types List of unique types of alert notification objects sent for this event

-• When df_source = audit, the following additional fields exist:
+• When df_source = audit, additional fields exist:

 Field Description